Who are we?

 As an AST member you must agree to a Code of Ethics.
 By doing so you are demonstrating your support for the principles shared by our members both nationally and internationally in regards to software testing.
 In addition your agreement with these ethics shows a current or prospective employer your commitment to the advancement of software testing as both a thoughtful craft and a professional, technical discipline.

 As a member you can make a difference in the future of software testing and in its social issues by joining a Special Interest Group (SIG).
 A SIG is a group of members who share a desire to pursue a specific, significant long-term activity in an area of interest to the Association and the lives of testers.
 You can be a part of the research, support, and advancement of a cause that you believe is most important in testing.
-If the topic you are most interested in is not currently addressed, we will help you form a SIG so you can lead change in that area.
+If the topic you are most interested in is not currently addressed, we will help you form a SIG or Committee so you can lead change in that area.

 - Tester Education